 You can, if you want, try haptics for extended reality in our demo available on Oculus Quest.

-If you have any question, join our haptic designer community on discord.
+If you have any questions, join our haptic designer community on discord.